jckuri/TechConfRegistrationWebsite/README.md

 Student provides a README that includes a short explanation and reasoning of the architecture selected for both the Azure web app and the Azure function in terms of cost-effectiveness

 - The web app is cost-effective because services are reasonably priced.
 Try running this web app in on-premises and you will notice the increase in prices.
-- The web app is scalable because it will scale at the presence of huge amounts of user information and peak usage in specific times, i.e. nearby the deadline registration.
+- The web app is scalable because it will scale at the presence of huge amounts of user information and peak usage in specific times, i.e. nearby the registration deadline.
 - The function app to handle notifications is scalable because notifications are sent asynchronously via a Service Bus instead of doing it through synchronous method that will produce HTTP timeout exceptions.

 ### Predict the monthly cost of each Azure Resource